A silver gelatin dry plate glass negative in landscape format.

 Powerhouse-1 Mission Launch to the ISS

-On Tuesday 5 November 2024 (4 November in Florida), they are sending an ancient species of life-giving microalgae into orbit aboard the inaugural Powerhouse-1 space mission.
+On Tuesday 5 November 2024 (4 November in Florida), they sent an ancient species of life-giving microalgae into orbit aboard the inaugural Powerhouse-1 space mission.

 The space experiment could prove the students’ hypothesis about the algae’s ability to grow faster in orbit than on Earth.
 If the students’ assumptions are correct, they see opportunities for space-grown algae to be used in food, medicines and biofuels during interplanetary travel — and to improve environmental conditions on Earth and Mars.